yassinelakhdachi/ai_analyst/Artificial Intelligence Overview/a-intro/readme.md

 ![Robot](/Assets/robot.png)

 Home services and robots have already entered people’s homes in the form of vacuum cleaners and personal assistants.
 Better chips, low-cost 3D sensors, cloud-based machine learning, and advances in speech understanding will enhance future robots’ services and their interactions with people.
 Special purpose robots will clean offices, and enhance security.
-Drones are already being used to deliver packages.
+Drones are already being used to deliver .